linode/apl-docs/about/about-architecture.md

 ## Components

-Otomi is not a single application, but consists of multiple components.
-Each component has its own (GitHub) code repository, most of them public (open source), some private (for Enterprise Edition features).
+Otomi consists out of multiple components all working together.
+Each component has its own (GitHub) code repository, most of them public (open source)..

 The following table shows the Otomi projects and the produced artifacts.